daltonmaag/statmake/README.md

 2. If you have one or more Designspace files which do not define all axes available to the family, you have to annotate them with the missing axis locations to get a complete `STAT` table.
 See the lib key at the bottom of [tests/data/Test_Wght_Upright.designspace](tests/data/Test_Wght_Upright.designspace) and [tests/data/Test_Wght_Italic.designspace](tests/data/Test_Wght_Italic.designspace) for an example.
 3. Generate the variable font(s) as normal
 4. Run `statmake your.stylespace variable_font.designspace variable_font.ttf`.
 Take care to use the Designspace file that was used to generate the font to get the correct missing axis location definitions.

+### Q: Can I please have something other than a .plist file?

+Yes, but you have to convert it to `.plist` yourself, as statmake currently only read `.plist` files.
+One possible converter is Adam Twardoch's [yaplon](https://pypi.org/project/yaplon/).